Joint Plant Committee: Evolution of JPC

-Backed by over 4 decades of specialised experience in data management, today JPC is the only organisation in the country, officially authorised by Ministry of Steel, Government of India to collect and report on data on the Indian iron and steel industry.
+Backed by over 4 decades of specialised experience in data management, today JPC is the only organisation in the country, officially authorised by the Ministry of Steel, Government of India to collect and report on data on the Indian iron and steel industry.
 The JPC Database has emerged as the most trusted, comprehensive and non-partisan source of data and information on the Indian steel industry.
-JPC is also an ISO 9001:2008 organisation indicating the quality of service rendered.
+JPC is also an ISO 9001:2008 organisation, indicating the quality of service rendered.

-Headquarter of JPC is in Kolkata with regional offices in New Delhi, Kolkata, Mumbai and Chennai, engaged in data collection and industry liaison.
+Headquarter of JPC is in Kolkata with regional offices in New Delhi, Kolkata, Mumbai, and Chennai, engaged in data collection and industry liaison.
 In 2014, JPC opened its extension centre in Bhubaneswar, Odisha, in a bid to consolidate and further sharpen the accuracy of its data and data collection system at the regional level.
 Two more Extension Offices are to be opened, one in Raipur and the other in Bangalore as approved in the 225th meeting of the JPC Apex Committee held on 11 March 2014.

-The Economic Research Unit (ERU) at New Delhi serves as a wing of JPC, mainly responsible for analysis of data collected by the JPC and for conducting specific studies/analysis entrusted to it by the Ministry of Steel.The ERU is headed by Chief Economist.
+The Economic Research Unit (ERU) at New Delhi serves as a wing of JPC, mainly responsible for the analysis of data collected by the JPC and for conducting specific studies/analysis entrusted to it by the Ministry of Steel.
+The ERU is headed by the Chief Economist.